exasol/public-knowledgebase/Connect-with-Exasol/integrate-exasol-into-cloudbeaver.md

 This blog will show you how to:

 * Integrate Exasol JDBC driver into CloudBeaver build environment
-* Use Docker to build CloudBeaver + EXASOL
+* Use Docker to build CloudBeaver + Exasol

 	+ Build CloudBeaver and install it onto a runtime Docker image, using multistage Dockerfile